Bird symbolism: 10 common birds and their spiritual meaning

 - Greek mythology

 Symbol of love: In Greek mythology, the sparrow was one of the birds associated with Aphrodite, the goddess of love.
 The sparrow symbolizes the spiritual connection found in true love.
-Ironically, the sparrow is widely regarded in science as one of the most lustful birds.
+Ironically, the salt marsh sparrow on the east coast of the U.S. is widely regarded in science as the most promiscuous bird in the entire world; 95 percent of the females mate with more than one male in the breeding season.

 - European folklore